aliencaocao/TIL-2024/README.md

 * 2nd in Semi-finals
 * 7th in Finals

 We hypothesise that our poor Finals performance was because we overfitted our VLM to the Qualifiers test set - i.e. we chose our checkpoints and made optimisations based almost solely on Qualifiers performance.
 It is likely that beyond some lower bound, increases in accuracy - even validation/test accuracy - become unrepresentative of model performance and robustness in the wild.
-(This was observed during our training process for the SOLIDER-REID modelin TIL 2023.)
+(This was observed during our training process for the SOLIDER-REID model in TIL 2023.)

 ## Final evaluation results
 | Task | Model | Accuracy score |